📍 250 Stockport Road, Timperley, Altrincham

 What vaccinations do I need for Namibia?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC), and we'll confirm exactly what you need at a short consultation.
+Whether you're heading to Etosha, the Sossusvlei dunes or the Skeleton Coast, your personal list depends on your route and timing.

 Plan ahead